Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants

 The doctoral researchers of Drug Research Doctoral Programme (DRDP) carry out their doctoral studies at the Faculty of Medicine, the Faculty of Science or the Faculty of Technology.

-DRDP began industrial doctoral training (iPhD) in 2019, in collaboration with industrial partners.
-The aim of industrial doctoral training is to train doctors with strong scientific thinking in combination with applied research expertise, and capabilities to work in both academic and industrial research environments as well as in their interface.
+DRDP has an industrial doctorate track (iPhD) in collaboration with industrial partners.
+The aim of the industrial doctorate training is to educate doctors to strong scientific thinking in combination with applied research expertise, and capabilities to work in both academic and industrial research environments as well as in their interface.
 Doctoral researchers on the iPhD track will carry out their research primarily (>75 % of total 4 years) in an industrial environment, and are supervised by both industrial and academic supervisors.
 The academic training is composed of academic secondments (akateeminen työskentelyjakso, max 25 %), and post-graduate education courses at the UTU.
+The research is carried out in a collaborative research project according to the research and financial plans agreed separately.
+Additionally, confidentiality, IPR and publication plan are agreed separately.

 > Application periods for doctoral training